conradakunga/Blog/_posts/2026-06-09-using-aliases-to-improve-command-line-experience.md

     - macOS
 ---

-As a serious software developer and / or IT professional, you will invariably find yourself at some point doing work in the [terminal](https://dev.to/therubberduckiee/demystifying-the-terminal-how-it-works-behind-the-scenes-50h6).
+As a serious software developer and/or IT professional, you will invariably find yourself at some point doing work in the [terminal](https://dev.to/therubberduckiee/demystifying-the-terminal-how-it-works-behind-the-scenes-50h6).

 A lot of the tooling available on the command line is pretty **robust**.
 But there is always room for **improvement**.

-Take for example the humble list files command:
+Take, for example, the humble list files command:

 ```bash
 ls